List of awards and nominations received by Zoe Saldaña

 The following is a list of awards and nominations for Zoe Saldaña.

-Zoe Saldaña is an American actress known for her roles in film franchises.
-She has received various accolades including an Academy Award, BAFTA Award, a Cannes Film Festival Award, two Critics' Choice Awards, a Golden Globe Award, and a Screen Actors Guild Award.
+Saldaña is an American actress known for her roles in film franchises.
+She has received various accolades, including an Academy Award, a BAFTA Award, a Cannes Film Festival Award, two Critics' Choice Awards, a Golden Globe Award, and a Screen Actors Guild Award.

 Known mostly for her work in science fiction film franchises, she first gained recognition for the 2009 film Star Trek, for which she was nominated for the BET and Black Reel awards for Best Actress, as well as the People's Choice Award for Favorite Female Breakout Star.

-In 2024, she garnered acclaim for her performance in Jacques Audilard's musical crime comedy film Emilia Pérez, winning her many accolades including the Academy Award for Best Supporting Actress, the Golden Globe Award for Best Supporting Actress – Motion Picture, BAFTA Award for Best Actress in a Supporting Role and Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Supporting Role.
-She also received the Cannes Film Festival Award for Best Actress alongside her co-stars Karla Sofia Gascon, Selena Gomez, and Adriana Paz.
+In 2024, she garnered acclaim for her performance in Jacques Audiard's musical crime comedy film Emilia Pérez, winning her many accolades including the Academy Award for Best Supporting Actress, Golden Globe Award for Best Supporting Actress – Motion Picture, BAFTA Award for Best Actress in a Supporting Role, and Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Supporting Role.
+She also received the Cannes Film Festival Award for Best Actress, alongside her co-stars Karla Sofía Gascón, Selena Gomez and Adriana Paz.